Andres-Pereira/Teeko/README.md

 some errors, even having our heuristic returning logical values and our functions tested individually we found ourselves with some bugs that make the AI disobey the rules of the game, somehow the AI responds making random and unestablished actions, we expect it's about a little bug we need to correct in our possible actions.
-With this said, we can't realize the experiments we expected, but still we want to share that testing our AI to perform an individual action in response to a state we saw that without alphabeta prunning takes almost the double amount of time in responding than with alpha beta.
+With this said, we can't realize the experiments we expected, but still we want to share that we actually incorporated an average time response in a game with alpha-beta and without it, so when you ran both programs and finish a game, it will show you the average time that the AI performed during the game.
+We think this are interesting results and maybe with more time would have been plotted.
-We want to make clear that the programs are actually working and without crashing but the rules aren't been respected and the moves the AI makes are illogical, still, is a runnable program and can take smart decisions in a decent response time.
+We want to make clear that the programs are actually working and functional, without crashing but the rules aren't been respected and the moves the AI makes are illogical in some cases, still, is a runnable program and can take smart decisions in a decent response time and also it can be time-tested to study the time efficiency in both algorithms.

 ##### Conclusion